William Wedig

-William "Will" Wedig is an American filmmaker, focusing on directing and editing.
+William "Will" Wedig is an American film editor and director.

 Biography

 His most recent work includes directing 2011 Forged (film) and Exposure: Sports Illustrated Swimsuit 2011.
 Wedig also directed the 2007 horror film Rise of the Dead (film)., post-supervised La Soga, and edited a documentary, The Life a House Built: The 25th Anniversary of the Jimmy and Rosalynn Carter Work Project, for This Old House for PBS.
 His other works are Tryst, La Soga and Salvage.

 Personal

 Growing up in Marietta, Ohio, William began making films around ages 10 or 11.
 He graduated with a degree in film editing from the School of Visual Arts in New York City in 2006.